Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • If you are a member of the Settlement Class, you are eligible to receive a benefit under the Settlements.

-• Note: If you have already submitted a claim form in this case for a prior settlement with other Defendants through this website, you do not need to submit another claim form.
+• Note: If you submitted a claim form in this case for a prior settlement with other Defendants through this website, you did not need to submit another claim form.
 With one claim form, you will receive your share of each settlement that you are eligible for.
-If you sold more than one home during the relevant time period, you should submit a separate claim form for each home sale transaction.
+If you sold more than one home during the relevant time period, you should have submitted a separate claim form for each home sale transaction.

-You can submit a claim form on this website, or by printing the claim form from the Important Documents page and returning it to the Settlement Administrator via mail or email on or before May 9, 2025.
+The deadline to file a claim passed on May 9, 2025.
+While you can choose to submit a claim, there is no guarantee it will be accepted.
+You can submit a claim form on this website, or by printing the claim form from the Important Documents page and returning it to the Settlement Administrator via mail or email.

 Gibson,et al. v.
 The National Association of Realtors, et al.